bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/43-Mark.md

 ^23^ He summoned them and said to them in parables, “How can Satan cast out Satan? ^24^ If a kingdom is divided against itself, that kingdom cannot stand. ^25^ If a house is divided against itself, that house cannot stand. ^26^ If Satan has risen up against himself, and is divided, he can’t stand, but has an end. ^27^ But no one can enter into the house of the strong man to plunder unless he first binds the strong man; then he will plunder his house.

-^28^ “Most certainly I tell you, all sins of the descendants of man will be forgiven, including their blasphemies with which they may blaspheme; ^29^ but whoever may blaspheme against the Holy Spirit never has forgiveness, but is subject to eternal condemnation.”^*^ ^30^ —because they said, “He has an unclean spirit.”
+^28^ “Most certainly I tell you, all sins of the descendants of man will be forgiven, including their blasphemies with which they may blaspheme; ^29^ but whoever may blaspheme against the Holy Spirit never has forgiveness, but is subject to eternal condemnation.”^^ ^30^ —because they said, “He has an unclean spirit.”
 ^[3:29 NU reads, guilty of an eternal sin.]

-^31^ His mother and his brothers came, and standing outside, they sent to him, calling him. ^32^ A multitude was sitting around him, and they told him, “Behold, your mother, your brothers, and your sisters^*^ are outside looking for you.”
+^31^ His mother and his brothers came, and standing outside, they sent to him, calling him. ^32^ A multitude was sitting around him, and they told him, “Behold, your mother, your brothers, and your sisters^^ are outside looking for you.”
 ^[3:32 TR omits “your sisters”]

 ^33^ He answered them, “Who are my mother and my brothers?” ^34^ Looking around at those who sat around him, he said, “Behold, my mother and my brothers! ^35^ For whoever does the will of God is my brother, my sister, and mother.”

 # 4
 ^1^ Again he began to teach by the seaside.
 A great multitude was gathered to him, so that he entered into a boat in the sea and sat down.
 All the multitude were on the land by the sea. ^2^ He taught them many things in parables, and told them in his teaching, ^3^ “Listen!
-Behold, the farmer went out to sow. ^4^ As he sowed, some seed fell by the road, and the birds^*^ came and devoured it. ^5^ Others fell on the rocky ground, where it had little soil, and immediately it sprang up, because it had no depth of soil. ^6^ When the sun had risen, it was scorched; and because it had no root, it withered away. ^7^ Others fell amongst the thorns, and the thorns grew up and choked it, and it yielded no fruit. ^8^ Others fell into the good ground and yielded fruit, growing up and increasing.
+Behold, the farmer went out to sow. ^4^ As he sowed, some seed fell by the road, and the birds^^ came and devoured it. ^5^ Others fell on the rocky ground, where it had little soil, and immediately it sprang up, because it had no depth of soil. ^6^ When the sun had risen, it was scorched; and because it had no root, it withered away. ^7^ Others fell amongst the thorns, and the thorns grew up and choked it, and it yielded no fruit. ^8^ Others fell into the good ground and yielded fruit, growing up and increasing.
 Some produced thirty times, some sixty times, and some one hundred times as much.” ^9^ He said, “Whoever has ears to hear, let him hear.”
 ^[4:4 TR adds “of the air”]

-^10^ When he was alone, those who were around him with the twelve asked him about the parables. ^11^ He said to them, “To you is given the mystery of God’s Kingdom, but to those who are outside, all things are done in parables, ^12^ that ‘seeing they may see and not perceive, and hearing they may hear and not understand, lest perhaps they should turn again, and their sins should be forgiven them.’”^*^
+^10^ When he was alone, those who were around him with the twelve asked him about the parables. ^11^ He said to them, “To you is given the mystery of God’s Kingdom, but to those who are outside, all things are done in parables, ^12^ that ‘seeing they may see and not perceive, and hearing they may hear and not understand, lest perhaps they should turn again, and their sins should be forgiven them.’”^^
 ^[4:12 Isaiah 6:9-10]

 ^13^ He said to them, “Don’t you understand this parable?
 How will you understand all of the parables? ^14^ The farmer sows the word. ^15^ The ones by the road are the ones where the word is sown; and when they have heard, immediately Satan comes and takes away the word which has been sown in them. ^16^ These in the same way are those who are sown on the rocky places, who, when they have heard the word, immediately receive it with joy. ^17^ They have no root in themselves, but are short-lived.
 When oppression or persecution arises because of the word, immediately they stumble. ^18^ Others are those who are sown amongst the thorns.
 These are those who have heard the word, ^19^ and the cares of this age, and the deceitfulness of riches, and the lusts of other things entering in choke the word, and it becomes unfruitful. ^20^ Those which were sown on the good ground are those who hear the word, accept it, and bear fruit, some thirty times, some sixty times, and some one hundred times.”

-^21^ He said to them, “Is a lamp brought to be put under a basket ^*^ or under a bed?
+^21^ He said to them, “Is a lamp brought to be put under a basket ^^ or under a bed?
 Isn’t it put on a stand? ^22^ For there is nothing hidden except that it should be made known, neither was anything made secret but that it should come to light. ^23^ If any man has ears to hear, let him hear.”
 ^[4:21 literally, a modion, a dry measuring basket containing about a peck (about 9 litres)]

 ^24^ He said to them, “Take heed what you hear.
 With whatever measure you measure, it will be measured to you; and more will be given to you who hear. ^25^ For whoever has, to him more will be given; and he who doesn’t have, even that which he has will be taken away from him.”